camptocamp/odoo-cloud-platform/attachment_s3/README.rst

 It will be replaced by the database name.
 This will give you a unique bucketname per database.

 Limitations
 -----------

 * You need to call ``env['ir.attachment'].force_storage()`` after having changed the ``ir_attachment.location`` configuration in order to migrate the existing attachments to S3.

+* If ``AWS_EMPTY_ON_DBDROP`` is set, the bucket is not deleted because Digital Ocean takes days to delete it and you get an error message when trying to recreate it:
+  This bucket is temporarily reserved for administrative purposes.